 - Associate Members are those not listed above but have purchased an USU Rewards Membership.

 Step 4: Apply!

-2020 applications opening soon!
+2021 applications will open in late Feburary!
 Your application will be reviewed by a panel of students and USU staff.
 You will be contacted via email regarding the outcome.
 If your club is accepted, the next step will be to organise an AGM with the help of our staff.

-Applications are accepted throughout the year and the New Club Panel meets regularly during semester.
+Applications are accepted throughout the year and the C&S Committee meets regularly during semester.